Go to Otus

 Grading View

-You can add a Plus (+) assessment to both the points and standards gradebook.
+Plus (+) assessments can be entered in the gradebook using points or standards-based grading scales.
 As illustrated in the screenshots below, how you grade each will look a little different.

 Click below to start creating a Plus (+) Assessment!